 Source: Statista

-This forecasted growth in the US dietary supplement market speaks to an increasing recognition of the importance of vitamins and other dietary supplements as part of a balanced diet, as well as consumer demand for healthier options.
+This projected growth in the US dietary supplement market reflects increasing recognition of vitamins and dietary supplements’ importance as part of balanced diets, along with consumer demand for healthier options.

-More and more, people are understanding that even though they may be consuming enough calories, their bodies may still not be getting the right mix of essential nutrients that vitamins and dietary supplements can provide.
-This is evidenced by the rise in sales of these products despite the economic downturn caused by COVID-19 and other factors.
+People increasingly understand that while they may consume adequate calories, their bodies may still lack the proper mix of essential nutrients that vitamins and dietary supplements provide.
+This is evidenced by rising sales despite economic downturns caused by COVID-19 and other factors.

-Not only that, but companies have recognized this trend and are taking steps to develop more convenient and creative ways to increase access to these supplements.
+Companies have recognized this trend and are developing more convenient and innovative ways to increase supplement accessibility.

 Source: Consumer Lab

-People seem to be taking an active role in their health and wellbeing, as evidenced by the clear demand for nutritional supplements.
-Vitamin D is top of that list, with 66% of US consumers buying it at least once, highlighting a deep-rooted appreciation of its benefits: supporting strong bones and teeth, aiding immunity, and boosting overall health.
+People are taking active roles in their health and wellbeing, evidenced by clear demand for nutritional supplements.
+Vitamin D tops the list, with 66% of US consumers purchasing it at least once, highlighting widespread appreciation of its benefits: supporting strong bones and teeth, boosting immunity, and enhancing overall health.

 Nearly 6% of college athletes consume caffeinated multivitamins.